Quick Contact Form

 The least expensive option is a denture.
 Dentures are removable and consist of an acrylic or chrome support carrying a false tooth.
 Dentures are used to replace a single tooth, a small run of teeth or an entire arch of teeth.
-They offer an acceptable cosmetic result but you may find some foods less pleasureable to eat and a need to cut food into small pieces.
-You will need to keep your denture(s) clean and over time as the bone beneath the gums can shrink you may need them replacing if the dentist can't adjust them to your new shape.
+They offer an acceptable cosmetic result but you may find some foods less pleasureable to eat and need to cut food into small pieces.
+You will need to keep your denture(s) clean and over time as the bone beneath the gums shrinks you may need them replacing if the dentist can't adjust them to fit.

 A dental bridge replaces a missing tooth by anchoring a new tooth onto the teeth either side of it via a crown on each.
 The replacement tooth in the middle is made of porcelain and once fitted a bridge cannot be removed: it is fixed firmly in place by the crowns to which it is attached.

 An alternative type of bridge is a 'Maryland- Bonded Bridge'.
 This bridge is used for replacing a missing front tooth or other tooth where the teeth either side are healthy and strong.
 The false tooth is held in position not by crowns but by metal bands that are bonded to the adjacent teeth using resin that is hidden from view.

 "Amazing result: after five years I can eat lamb chops again!
 Thanks David!"
 Mrs I, Hertford

 When it's clinically possible an implant is the best and most permanent way to replace a missing tooth or teeth.
 It offers a great aesthetic result with a new tooth that's almost as strong the one it replaces - up to 80% of the strength of a real tooth.
 A growing number of our patients are choosing implants, attracted by their strength, potential for long life and outstanding cosmetic results.